 Fish smells can be one of the worst car odours to eliminate.
-But where do they come from, and, more importantly, how do you get rid of them?
-WhoCanFixMyCar has a few solutions
+Where do they come from, and, more importantly, how do you get rid of them?
+WhoCanFixMyCar has a few solutions.

 Guide to fishy smells:

 Fishy smell in the car

 The smell may just be coming from food that has gone mouldy, in which case your car will require a deep clean.
 You can undertake this process or employ a professional cleaning service instead of getting your hands dirty.

 If you do it at home, an excellent DIY remedy is white vinegar and baking soda.
 Create the mixture, then apply it heavily to the smelly area and leave it to soak in for a while.
 After that, soak up the remaining mixture.

 If the stain is on your car seat or floor, you can rent handheld Vaxing equipment from most supermarkets - they'll give your upholstery the ultimate clean!
 Smell still lingering?
 There are experts for upholstery repair who can also replace sections of your car's fabric surfaces if necessary.

 The average price of an upholstery repair booked through WhoCanFixMyCar is £79.34.

 Antifreeze can smell fishy and may leak into your vehicle via the heating system.

 It can leak through your radiator's heater core, with its stench blown out through the blower.
 It may have leaked for several reasons, ranging from a loose clamp to a bad hose.
 The best bet is to have it seen by a mechanic; they will be able to tell you exactly what's wrong.